www-delart/www-delart.github.io/content/cgi/Stereoscopic_poster_oratorio.md

 date = "2016-11-05T18:25:22+05:30"
 title = "Cantabile Choir Poster" weight = 0
-description = "A project made for a choir with whom I have long relationships and hope for more ambitious undertakings in the future." cover = "img/portfolio/cantabile/Jezus_oryginal.jpg"
+description = "A project made for a choir alowing for more ambitious undertakings in the design ..." cover = "img/portfolio/cantabile/Jezus_oryginal.jpg"
 +++

+A project made for a choir with whom I have long relationships and hope for more ambitious undertakings in the future.

+<!--more-->
 A project iniciated by referencing to sketch drawing, depicting crucified Christ.

-<!--more-->
 After research and the lack of sources of good quality and high resolution, I have recreated the drawing.
 Also the 3D model for depth was created.

 ![sample image](/img/portfolio/cantabile/Jezus_depth.jpg)